stackb/scala-gazelle/README.md

 populate the known import trie.
 Each import provider has a canonical name and are enabled via the `-scala_import_provider=NAME` flag.

-The order of `-scala_import_provider` determines the resolution ordering, so put more fine-grained providers (e.g `jarindex`) before more coarse-grained ones (e.g. `github.com/bazelbuild/rules_jvm_external`, which only provides package-level imports).
+The order of `-scala_import_provider` determines the resolution ordering, so put more fine-grained providers (e.g `jarindex`) before more coarse-grained ones (e.g. `maven`, which only provides package-level imports).

 Provider implementations manage their own flags, so please check the source file for the most up-to-date documentation on the flags used by different import providers.